sunny-102000/Playground-Booking-System/README.md

-# SECRET-CODES
+# **PLAYGROUND BOOKING**
-Here as a Cyber security student, i want to build some codes that help or improvize safety and security to the messages that one can send to others.
+The Playground Booking, is a software helps to book various kind of playgrounds for corresponding sports to the people or the organizations.
+I want to build some codes that is user friendly and help or improvize safety and security to the messages that one can send to others as a confirmation.
-It can be Piece of text or image.
-The main topic covering here is **STEGANOGRAPHY**.

 ##
 >> Method